nrjones8/blog/content/muni-citations-on-rainy-days.md

 ## Further reading
 The topic of fare inspectors has been covered a few times recently - the [SF Examiner](http://www.sfexaminer.com/exempt-anti-quota-law-muni-fare-inspectors-pressured-issue-tickets/) wrote about quotas and inspectors, while [Hoodline](https://hoodline.com/2017/03/when-it-comes-to-fare-enforcement-muni-s-inspectors-rarely-stray-far-from-hq?utm_source=story&utm_medium=web&utm_campaign=stories) wrote an interesting analysis of _where_ fare inspectors are most likely to hand out citations.

-Based on the data and analysis above, it's not entirely clear why rainy days result in more citations.
+Based on the data and analysis above, it's not entirely clear why more citations occur on rainy days.
 Even though citations were paid at a similar rate on rainy days vs. non-rainy days, it would be interesting to explore in more detail the relationship between weather and who is being fined.
-If low-income communities are more impacted by fines on rainy days, the data here suggest that they're still able to pay those fines - perhaps with the help of The City of San Francisco's [Financial Justice Project](http://sftreasurer.org/financialjustice), which has been working on helping ensure that fines and fees are not overly harsh on low-income communities.
+If low-income communities are more impacted by fines on rainy days, the data here suggest that they are still able to pay those fines - perhaps with the help of The City of San Francisco's [Financial Justice Project](http://sftreasurer.org/financialjustice), which has been working on helping ensure that fines and fees are not overly harsh on low-income communities.

 ### Data from the SFMTA
 Data on individual citations was obtained via public records request from the SFMTA.
 Each row in this dataset represents a single citation, and includes a number of fields - the ones used here were: